sansfontieres/hmmm/README.md

 ------------------
 > I'm giving you a night call to tell you there’s bugs in my computer

 My 9front configs, scripts, and patches.
-Copy/clone the `lib` directory in `$home/lib` and voilà!
+Run `mk` to get started and reboot.
+Third party tools can be fetched with the `fetch` script.

 Editable Text Configuration (unix)